Are you listening?

 They will expound and extrapolate and pontificate until the cows come home.
 And all this “enlightenment” will be about as helpful as pointing a dozen spotlights at the night sky.

-And that will lead us quite naturally to another mystery, what we call special revelation.
+And that will lead us quite naturally to another mystery—another book that reveals truth about the world—what we call special revelation.

 The Book of History

-Why does the world make the year 0 CE the turning point in history?
+Why does the world put the turning point of history—the year 0 CE—when it does?
 Why not instead use, for example, the Islamic calendar, which places the year 0 a few centuries later, thus making this the year 1441?
 Or why not use the Buddhist calendar, making this the year 2562?
-Or what if we tried to be as culturally neutral as possible and instead choose a technological turning point, such as setting the year 0 at the invention of world’s first movable type printing press in China in the year 1040 CE, thus making this the year 980 CE?
+Or what if we tried to be as culturally neutral as possible and instead choose a technological turning point, such as setting the year 0 at the invention of world’s first movable type printing press in China, thus making this the year 980 CE?
 Or we could go with the first Olympic Games, thus making this the year 2796 CE?

+That is why when Christianity makes a claim about history any other worldview worth its weight in dust has to say something about it.
+In particular, they all have to say something about the events surrounding Jesus of Nazareth at the turn of history.
 Now when we ask, “What exactly happened 2020 years ago?”, the various answers to that question mark some of the most contentious political issues that we have ever known.
-Indeed, from the day he was born—when some foreigners arrived and asked, “Where is he who was born king of the Jews—to the day he was executed for accusations of treason, Jesus of Nazareth was perceived as a political threat.
+Indeed, from the day he was born—when some foreigners arrived and asked, “Where is he who was born king of the Jews?”—to the day he was executed for accusations of treason, Jesus was perceived as a political threat.
 Wars have been fought over how to even ask the question, “What happened?”
 Here is a survey of the main stances:

 - Gnosticism’s Question: “What secret knowledge about Jesus of Nazareth did various teachers say that God revealed to them through angels or visions?”
 Gnostics presupposed that the mystical revelations about history were true.